EmonRezaBD/Digital-System-Design/README.md

 # Digital-System-Design

 Here you will find .ckt files.
+<p> Steps to simulate the circuit: <p>